IBM/triton-dejavu/README.md

 Hence, the dejavu-mechanism enabled us to develop a method for exploring the complete space of possible autotuner configurations leading to even better performance and reducing the amount of application-specific expert-knowledge required to effectively use Triton in production.

 The `ConfigSpaces` class allows to define ranges of parameters and then creates a list of all possible combinations.
 This list is then passed to the autotuner.
 During generation of the list, configuration options that are only available on certain platforms are sorted out automatically.
-To facilitate this filtering, the user can specify a list of lambda functions using the optional `kwarg_conditions` parameter, as shown in the example below.
-Only configurations that fulfill all provided conditions are forwarded to the autotuner.
+To facilitate this filtering, the user can specify a list of functions using the optional `kwarg_conditions` parameter, as shown in the example below.
+The functions are then called with all instances of generated kwarg dictionaries.
+Only configurations where all functions evaluate to true are forwarded to the autotuner.

 ```
  config_space=triton_dejavu.ConfigSpace(